jamdominguez/React-Learning_ReactJS/README.md

 **It seems that in React 17 and upper, not is necessary use this tool explicity, because we are getting warning message, with the obsolete/deprecated method.
 Using this tool no get aditional warnings.**

+## 9.5.
+NPM installations
+Always the libraries provides by NPM must be installed locally (not using -g/--global) because if theses libraries are used by several projects in your machine, if the version change can impact in project without want it.

+For this reason is recommended install the pacakges always locally in the project (example: **prop-types** or **bulma** pacakges)

+The packages with executables that no modified anything in the application can are the unique packages could be installed globally without impact in the projects in your machine (example: **surge**)

 # 10. Project: Online films seeker
 ## 10.1.
 Intallation
 Use the next command to create de application: